The time has come to plant your indoor marijuana seeds!

-These are just a handful of up to 1000 different strains of marijuana though, a tiny proportion of those available.
+There are up to 1000 different strains of marijuana, and the ones on any seed bank are just a tiny proportion of those available.
+Look on the ILGM catalog if you want some reliable advice from a long-time grower in Amsterdam.
 It does come down to research—once you have narrowed down the strains with your preferred cannabinoid content you then need to consider which of these are best to grow indoors.

 How are you going to feed the roots of your indoor marijuana grow?